quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part66_Kernel-based_Fu.md

 #### Stochastic Gradient Descent (SGD)

 Background context explaining that SGD is a popular method for finding good weight vectors.
-In reinforcement learning, it can be used to minimize \(VE(w)\).
+In reinforcement learning, it can be used to minimize $VE(w)$.

 :p What is the primary method used to find a good weight vector in this context?
 ??x
-The primary method is stochastic gradient descent (SGD), which updates weights based on gradients of \(VE(w)\) with respect to the current state.
+The primary method is stochastic gradient descent (SGD), which updates weights based on gradients of $VE(w)$ with respect to the current state.

 x??